-Some metrics have associated predefined limiting parameters called thresholds that cause alerts to be triggered when collected metric values exceed these limits.
+Some metrics have associated predefined limiting parameters called thresholds that cause metric alerts (specific type of event) to be triggered when collected metric values exceed these limits.
 Enterprise Manager allows you to set metric threshold values for two levels of alert severity:

 Warning - Attention is required in a particular area, but the area is still functional.

 Critical - Immediate action is required in a particular area.
 The area is either not functional or indicative of imminent problems.